-The below information explain how jurisdictions can leverage the existing short notice RERT panel to create a JSR in their region.
+The below information explains how jurisdictions can leverage the existing short notice RERT panel to create a JSR in their region.
+EnergyAustralia noted that they supported this analysis.

 1. Overview of the existing short notice RERT panel

 The short notice RERT Panel is a crucial tool for AEMO in avoiding load shedding.
 It provides AEMO with access to out-of-market backup resources which are ready and waiting and can be activated if reliability issues arise within the short notice timeframe.
 This is defined as between 3 hours to 7 days' notice of a projected reserve shortfall.